line/ts-remove-unused/README.md

 In addition to the behavior shown in the examples above, ts-remove-unused will delete files that have no used exports.

-ts-remove-unused supports various types of exports including variable declarations (`export const`, `export let`), function declarations, class declarations, interface declarations, type alias declarations, default exports and more...
+ts-remove-unused works with all kinds of code: variables, functions, interfaces, classes, type aliases and more!

 ## Usage